 We know these conversations can be difficult.
 We just wish there was a way to support more Marys out there.

 Be inspired to conduct your own tough talk.
-Learn more about the different types of difficult conversations in the workplace with tips and strategies for preparing for them in the new book, Tough Talk, or download a free chapter.
-See additional resources to help you prepare for your tough talk in the workplace.
+Learn more about the different types of difficult conversations in the workplace with tips and strategies for preparing for them.